ziy0s/philosopher-42-1337/philo_bonus/Readme.md

 <!-- <a id="task1"></a> -->
 ## 1. What we should to do ?
-first we need to know what we should to do it , we can work without this !.
+first we need to know what we should to do it , we can't work without this !.
 Okey , let't starting with the [subject](../philosopher_sub.pdf) exactly on the bonus part ![bonus part](../.img/bonus_part.png)
 - The program, source code and Makefile it's moust be in `philo_bonus` directory on home working directory !
 - Argument's it's like the mandatory args !